 Tissue-specific transriptional programs were associated with metabolic traits

 Clustering of transcripts with top loadings in each tissue showed tissue-specific functional modules associated with obesity and insulin resistance (Fig. 6A) (Methods).
 The clustering highlights the importance of immune activation particularly in adipose tissue.
 The “mitosis” cluster had large positive loadings in three of the four tissues potentially suggesting system-wide hyptertrophy.
 Otherwise, all clusters were strongly loaded in only one or two tissues.
 For example, the lipid metabolism cluster was loaded most heavily in liver.
 The positive loadings suggest that high expression of these genes particularly in the liver was associated with increased metabolic disease.
 This cluster included the gene Pparg, whose primary role is in the adipose tissue where it is considered a master regulator of adipogenesis31.
 Agonists of Pparg, such as thiazolidinediones, are FDA-approved to treat type II diabetes, and reduce inflammation and adipose hyptertrophy31.
 Consistent with this role, the loading for Pparg in adipose tissue was negative, suggesting that higher expression was associated with leaner mice (Fig. 6B).
 In contrast, Pparg had a large positive loading in liver, where it is known to play a role in the development of hepatic steatosis, or fatty liver.
 Mice that lack Pparg specifically in the liver, are protected from developing steatosis and show reduced expression of lipogenic genes32,33.
 Overexpression of Pparg in the livers of mice with a Ppara knockout, causes upregulation of genes involved in adipogenesis34.
-In the livers of both mice and humans high Pparg expression is associated with hepatocytes that accumulate large lipid droplets and have gene expression profiles similar to adipocytes35,36.
+In the livers of both mice and humans, high Pparg expression is associated with hepatocytes that accumulate large lipid droplets and have gene expression profiles similar to adipocytes35,36.

 The local and distal heritability of Pparg is low in adipose tissue suggesting its expression in this tissue is highly constrained in the population (Fig. 6B).
 However, the distal heritability of Pparg in liver is relatively high suggesting it is complexly regulated and has sufficient variation in this population to drive variation in phenotype.
 Both local and distal heribatility of Pparg in the islet are relatively high, but the loading is low, suggesting that variability of expression in the islet does not drive variation in metabolic index.
 These results highlight the importance of tissue context when investigating the role of heritable transcript variability in driving phenotype.